ansys/pyprimemesh/doc/source/user_guide/launching_pyprime.rst

     >>> import ansys.meshing.prime as prime
     >>> prime_client = prime.launch_prime()

-This enables you to send commands to Ansys Prime Server and receive the response from the server.
+This enables you to send commands to the Ansys Prime Server and receive responses from the server.

 The :class:`Client <ansys.meshing.prime.Client>` can then be used to get the :attr:`model <ansys.meshing.prime.Client.model>` associated with the client instance.